 Also, in Canada, the term “melting pot” is kind of a dirty word.
 We much prefer to use “Cultural mosaic” because that implies more of a shared existence, and less of a blending through erasing/loss of roots.
 We can coexist and share without having to sacrifice our identities.
 There is no idealized normal in the mosaic model.
 I think that’s what most people mean when they say melting pot nowadays, but they don’t realize how antiquated the term has really become.

-picturemethin asked: Please refrain from wearing jeans, and causal tops.
+picturemethin said: Please refrain from wearing jeans, and causal tops.
 That's being disrespectful to my culture.
 So is this tumblr actually.
 I have 1/8 Sioux in me, personally.
 Other members of my family are full blooded Cherokee or half.
 I find THIS offensive because you are saying that your culture is reserved for your self and only those you deem fit.
 This is the melting pot of the world.
 Don't disrespect others, or your own tribe.
 Oh, and speaking English is part of my CULTURE and I'm fed up with you using it.

 Your argument is tired.
 I’ve answered questions exactly like it at least 4 times now.